-These monitoring programs and the continual review of the use of agricultural and veterinary chemicals mean that there is considerable scope to review MRLs.
+These monitoring programs and the continual review of the use of agricultural and veterinary chemicals mean that there is considerable scope to review chemical residues in food.

-It is proposed that the MRL amendment in this Application should take effect on gazettal and that the MRL be subject to existing monitoring arrangements.
+The MRL amendment in this Application will take effect on gazettal.
+The MRL will be subject to existing monitoring arrangements.